pdennis/publiclibrarian/readme.md

 ## Notes

 - Ensure that the images you want to process are in either PNG, JPG, or JPEG format.
 - Try to have the spines of the book oriented horizontally, to make it easier for GPT4 to read.
-Also, GPT4 can't process full rez pictures, so you'll have problems if you try to process too many pictures at once.
+Also, GPT4 can't process full rez pictures, so you'll have problems if you try to process too many books at once.
 I try to limit to 10-15 books per image tops.
-- The extracted text descriptions will be added to `library.txt` with a header indicating the analysis for each image.
+- The extracted text descriptions will be added to `library.txt` with a header indicating  each image the analysis came from.
 - The results will not be perfect